firefox35/GolfnStuff/README.md

 - In Django create a new file called env.py
 - os.environ["DATABASE_URL"]= "Paste the link in here"
 - os.environ["SECRET_KEY"] = "your secret key goes here"
-- os.environ["CLOUDINARY_URL"] = "paste in the Url copied to the clipboard here"
+- os.environ["AWS_URL"] = "paste in the Url copied to the clipboard here"
 - In the settings.py file
 - Add the following
 - import Path from pathlib, import os and import dj_database_url os.path.isfile("env.py"): import env
-- Add the cloudinary libraries to the list of installed apps in order of important.
+- Add the AWS libraries to the list of installed apps in order of important.
--'Cloudinary_storage' goes above 'django.contrib.staticfiles' and 'cloudinary' goes below it.
+-'AWS_S3_Bucket' goes above 'django.contrib.staticfiles' and 'AWS' goes below it.
 - Link the file to the templates directory in Heroku TEMPLATES_DIR = os.path.join(BASE_DIR, 'templates')
 - Change the templates directory to TEMPLATES_DIR - 'DIRS': [TEMPLATES_DIR]
 - Add Heroku to the ALLOWED_HOSTS list.